topdev104/equito-docs/Consensus/README.md

 ## Verifiable Random Function (VRF)

-Equito Bridge employs a Verifiable Random Function (VRF) to select validators for transaction signing.
+Equito Protocol employs a Verifiable Random Function (VRF) to select validators for transaction signing.
 This cryptographic mechanism takes into validator's EQT tokens when determining its probability of being selected.
 The more EQT tokens a validator holds, the higher its chances of being chosen.
 This method eliminates any advantage gained by creating multiple validators, promoting fairness and preventing centralization.

-## Equito Bridge Consensus Protocol
+## Equito Protocol Consensus

-The Equito Bridge consensus protocol leverages the VRF to establish a secure and efficient method for selecting validators to sign transactions.
+The Equito Protocol consensus leverages the VRF to establish a secure and efficient method for selecting validators to sign transactions.
 When a transaction is proposed to the validator network, a committee of validators is randomly selected.
 This committee's composition is based on the amount of EQT tokens held by each validator.
 Validators that have more EQT tokens will have a greater influence within the committee.
 Essentially, it's as if every EQT token participates in its own lottery, ensuring a decentralized and fair selection process.
 This approach maintains high network performance while allowing all validators in the network an opportunity to be involved.

 ## Transaction Verification Process